ProjectKitchen/RoboFriend/README.md

 **Roboter Operating System (ROS):**

-* To install ROS on a Ubuntu platform, visit http://wiki.ros.org/ROS/Installation
-* There are two main releases at the current time:
+* To install ROS on a Ubuntu platform, visit the [official ROS wiki](http://wiki.ros.org/ROS/Installation).
+There are two main releases at the current time:
-** ROS Kinectic is available for Ubuntu Xenial (16.04 LTS) and Debian Jessie, among other platform options.
+    * ROS Kinectic is available for Ubuntu Xenial (16.04 LTS) and Debian Jessie, among other platform options.
-** ROS Melodic is avialable for Ubuntu Bionic (18.04 LTS) and Debian Stretch, among other platform options.
+    * ROS Melodic is avialable for Ubuntu Bionic (18.04 LTS) and Debian Stretch, among other platform options.

 * To install ROS on a Rasberry Pi 3 follow the following tutorial:
 [ROS on Raspberry PI 3](https://www.intorobotics.com/how-to-install-ros-kinetic-on-raspberry-pi-3-running-raspbian-stretch-lite/)